 Dimensions.
 In use the Exeprpeutic has a slightly larger footprint than the FitDesk requiring 19 by 33 ins but takes less room when folded needing 17 by 20 ins for storage.

 Heart Rate Monitor.
 The Exerpeutic 400 XL has a heart rate monitor.
 To work this you need to grip the pulse sensor in the handles beside the seat.
 There is none included with FitDesk

 Handlebars.
 Neither bike has conventional handlebars at the front of the bike.
 The FitDesk FDX 2.0 does have a straight bar covered with plastic that can be used like a handlebar.
 The Exerpuetic 400 XL hasa pair of handles located at either side of the seat that can be used to hold and steady yourself if needed

 What’s The Difference In Price?

-The Fitdesk FDX 2.0 when I checked was about$130 more expensive than the Exerpeutic 400 XL
+The Fitdesk FDX 2.0 when I checked was more expensive than the Exerpeutic 400 XL

 Which One Is Right For You?